 - After moving the shrimp about 12-inches or so, just give your rod a slight twitch in order to mimic the flicking motion of a live shrimp.
 If you aren’t getting any hits, try slowing down your retrieve.

 You can also rig an artificial shrimp beneath a popping cork.
-Just attach the popping cork at the proper height on your line given the water depth so that it puts your artificial shrimp in the “strike zone” of the water column.
+All you have to do is attach the popping cork at the proper height on your line given the water depth so that it puts your artificial shrimp in the “strike zone” of the water column.